avinetworks/devops/monitoring/avimetrics script/README.md

 ## ns1.json

 Define the values for publishing metrics to a NS1 data feed.
 The script will publish a subset of Virtual Server metrics to their corresponding NS1 meta keys, using the Virtual Server name as a label.
-See [ns1.readme](./ns1.readme) for further information on configuration options and examples.
+Further information on configuration options and examples can be found [here](./ns1.md).

 EXAMPLE: